bendoerr/Hello-Evolve/hevollo/README.md

 * *420-620* Violet

 Organisms can only reproduce with other same color organisms or organisms of a color adjacent on the list.

+*Color codes are tuned to my implementation of the Solarized color scheme on Windows.*

 **Color Preference**
 Chance Organisms will choose the same color even if there is an organism with an adjacent color with a higher fitness